Giselle Juarez (softball): Redshirt senior year

 During her redshirt senior year, Juarez posted a 23–1 record, with a 2.81, ERA and 159 strikeouts in 128 innings pitched.
 Juarez help lead Oklahoma to the 2021 NCAA Division I softball tournament, where she went 5–0, and posted a 0.90 ERA, with 38 strikeouts during the tournament.
 During the championship series at the 2021 Women's College World Series, she pitched two complete games in a row for the first time in her career.
 During game three of the series, she allowed just two hits and notched seven strikeouts in a 5–1 victory over Florida State to win the national championship, and was subsequently named Most Outstanding Player.

-Team USA
+Coaching career

+On June 20, 2024, she was named an assistant coach for the UConn Huskies softball team.

+International career

 Juarez represented the United States at the 2017 Junior Women's Softball World Championship where she posted a 5–0 record, with 28 strikeouts in 25 2/3 innings, while allowing just 10 runs on 17 hits, helping lead the USA to a gold medal.

+She represented Puerto Rico at the 2026 Central American and Caribbean Games.